hoangsonww/The-MovieVerse-Database/.github/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
-6. Install Emscripten (refer to the README.md file in utils directory [here](utils/README.md).)
-7. Compile the C code (refer to the README.md file in utils directory [here](utils/README.md).)
+6. Install Emscripten and compile the C code to WebAssembly (refer to the README.md file in utils directory [here](../utils/README.md).)
-8. Take a look at the project configuration directory (project-config) and make sure that the paths are correct.
+7. Take a look at the project configuration directory (project-config) and make sure that the paths are correct.
-9. Visit the backend directory and install the dependencies (if any):
+8. Visit the backend directory and install the dependencies (if any):
     ```
     npm install
     ```
-10. Start the backend server:
+9. Start the backend server:
     ```
     npm start
     ```
-11. Visit the frontend directory (root) and install the dependencies (if any):
+10. Visit the frontend directory (root) and install the dependencies (if any):
     ```
     npm install
     ```
-12. Start the frontend server:
+11. Start the frontend server:
     ```
     npm start
     ```
-13. Visit the mobile app directory and install the dependencies (if any):
+12. Visit the mobile app directory and install the dependencies (if any):
     ```
     npm install
     ```
-14. Start the mobile app server:
+13. Start the mobile app server:
     ```
     npm start
     ```
-15. Enjoy and let me know if you have any questions!
+14. Enjoy coding and let me know if you have any questions!

 ## Privacy Policy

 The MovieVerse is committed to protecting your privacy.
 This Privacy Policy explains how your personal information is collected, used, and disclosed by The MovieVerse.
 Feel free to visit our [Privacy Policy](https://movie-verse.com/src/html/privacy-policy) page to learn more.

 ## Terms of Service